cwfparsonson/trafpy/docs/docs/_build/html/_sources/Tutorial.rst.txt

     >>> endpoints = ['server_'+str(i) for i in range(64)]
     >>> node_dist, fig = tpg.gen_multimodal_node_pair_dist(eps=endpoints,show_fig=True)

-You can then sample from your node distribution to generate source-destination pairs
+Once you have your node probability distribution, you can use it to generate as many source-destination node pairs as you like

 .. nbplot::